krasoffski/lsgbc/README.md

 ### Flash sale and history

-Attentive users might have noticed that some items do not have corresponding `DISOUNT` percent or `LOWEST` price values.
+Attentive users might have noticed that some items do not have corresponding `DISCOUNT` percent or `LOWEST` price values.
 Instead, this value might be replaced with `-` char.

 Dash `-` character as value has following meanings: